 Matthew Thorburn, Poet - Author of Dear Almost

 I'm starting to get some readings lined up as Dear Almost's pub date gets closer.
 I'll be reading in Queens in September, and have a Manhattan reading set for January.
-I'm also working on some additional events in New Jersey, and maybe one or two a little further afield.
+I'm also working on some additional events in NY-NJ area, and maybe one or two a little further afield.
 Check out the Events page for more details.

 I'm excited to have my poem "A Woman was Singing Somewhere" appear in the new issue of Memorious, and to be in such good company.
 Issue 26 features new poems by Joseph O. Legaspi, Leslie Adrienne Miller, Kien Lam, David Hernandez, and more.
 Big thanks to editor Rebecca Morgan Frank for always putting together such a good read (and for including my work in the mix).